mattm1346/Battleship/README.md

 ![Build Fleet Error Message](images/ship-build-error.png)

+**2. Take a shot**

-2. The Computer will build its board with the same amount of ships.
+The Computer will build its board with the same amount of ships.
 You then get the first shot.

 ![Computer Board Screenshot](images/computer-board.png)